Hours of Admission

 Conservation Campus

 The conservation campus is a 20-acre campus located in Apollo Beach, Florida, and exists as a partnership between the Tampa Electric Company (TECO), The Florida Aquarium, the Florida Fish and Wildlife Conservation Commission (FWC), and the University of Florida.
 CFC is an integral part of the 500+-acre Florida Conservation and Technology Center (FCTC), which also includes TECO’s Manatee Viewing Center, Clean Energy and Technology Center, boat launch, kayak and hiking trails, and solar arrays.
-The Florida Aquarium’s conservation campus is home to the Aquarium’s Coral Conservation Center, Sea Turtle Rehabilitation Center, various research and water quality testing laboratories, and five pollinator gardens.
+The Florida Aquarium’s conservation campus is home to the Aquarium’s Coral Conservation and Research Center, Sea Turtle Rehabilitation Center, various research and water quality testing laboratories, and five pollinator gardens.
 FWC’s Suncoast Youth Conservation Center, Stock Enhancement Research Facility (June 2020), fishing pier and kayak launch are also part of this unique public-private partnership.
-FCTC is open to the public between November and April of each year.

-Coral Conservation Complex
+Coral Conservation and Research Center

-The Florida Aquarium’s Coral Conservation Center is comprised of three large Coral Care & Rearing Greenhouses and our Coral Spawning Laboratory.
+The Florida Aquarium’s Coral Conservation and Research Center is comprised of three large Coral Care & Rearing Greenhouses and our Coral Spawning Laboratory.
 Numerous science-based, impact-driven projects are conducted within these facilities to strategically protect coral species that are at risk of extinction in the wild, increase coral reproduction rates, advance coral health and restore the Florida Reef Tract.

 Coral Archive